Power BI data connectors – A Complete Guide

 • Real-time data requirements with greater access speed needs

-• Complex ETL and data modeling needs difficult to handle externally
+• Complex ETL and data modelling are difficult to handle externally

 Microsoft Power Platform